toko62-shubhanshu/Grid_Singularity_Challenge/README.md

 - Try to open in browser using IP address of server (if you map IP with Elastic IP / public domain in Route 53 then try to open DNS on browser).

 **Solution 3** :

-- For CI/CD pipeline, we need to run github for CI and Jenkins for CD
+- For CI/CD pipeline, we need to run github for CI and Jenkins for CD.
--
+- CI is like we use github (pull request builder) plugin in jenkin which help us to clone the repository of master branch automatically when some new pr is created.
+-  In Jenkin Pipeline script we define the Docker build , Docker Push and Deploy Image Stage which performing CD role ( `Grid_Singularity_Challenge/Jenkinsfile` ).